If There Be Thorns (film): Plot

 Six years after the end of Petals on the Wind, Cathy and Chris are happily married and living in California with Cathy's sons, Jory and Bart.
 Bart feels lonely and outshone by his older brother whom his parents seemingly favour.
 One day, a woman entirely dressed in black moves into the mansion next door and invites Bart and Jory over for tea and cookies.
 During this, she explains to them that she is rich but has no family except for her butler, John Amos.
 She takes a picture of them for a keepsake, and asks them to visit her often.
 Jory declines, but Bart agrees after she promises to give him anything he wishes for.
-Bart is curious as to why he has no other relatives, both he and Jory being aware that Chris is merely their step-father.
+Bart is curious as to why she has no other relatives, both he and Jory being aware that Chris is merely their step-father.
 Jory tells him that their maternal grandmother is in a mental hospital and that all of Chris's relatives are deceased.
 The woman lavishes treats and gifts on Bart, including a pet python, and eventually tells him that she is in fact his grandmother, Corrine.
 John Amos gives Bart a journal that belonged to his great-grandfather, Malcolm, and makes him promise never to reveal it to his family.
 Bart reads Malcolm's fanatical entries and writings, referring to beautiful women as sinful and degrading, which begins to leave a deep impression on him.

 One night, Cathy places three beds in the house attic, which worries Chris about her behaving similarly to their mother.
 However, Cathy insists that she is only creating a back-up plan in case her and Chris's incestuous secret is ever exposed and they face the possibility of losing the children.
 She pleads with Chris to adopt Cindy, one of her ballet students, whose mother has died from cancer, and he agrees in order to calm her down about losing their family.
 Bart soon goes missing and the family discover him unconscious in the woods due to an infected cut on his arm, leading him to be hospitalized.
 Bart starts to suspect that his parents are keeping secrets from him, and he confronts Corrine over a painting of a boy who resembles Chris since he believed she had never met him.
 Corrine confesses that Cathy and Chris are both actually her children, leaving him horrified at his parents' incestuous relationship.